Year Five 2020 - 2021

 Dear Year 5 pupils, parents and carers,

-Welcome to Year 5.
-I am very excited about the New Year and I’m looking forward to a happy and productive school year.
-I feel very proud to be part of this school and relish working with such an amazing class.
+Welcome to Year 5 and welcome back to school.
+I am very excited about the New Year ahead and I’m looking forward to us having a happy, productive and fun school year.

 All pupils will have been provided with a reading pack and reading diary.
 Please do try to read with your children at home and fill it in their reading record when you do so.
 Letters of communication are sent home in the reading packs so please make sure they are brought in to school every day.
 This will help you stay organised, carry any homework and anything else you may need for a school day.

 Homework will be set on a Friday and should be returned on a Wednesday.
 It would be fantastic if parents would support us at school by encouraging children to do their homework and bring it back into school.
 This is an excellent way for you to engage with your child and speak to them about what they are doing at school.